razvanrus2003/DroneMiniGames/README.md

 # Drone Mini game

 ## :sparkles: Introduction
 This project is a concept drone simulation game made in C++ using OpenGL.
-The player controls a drone as it flies though a foggy graveyard, The goal of the project was to familiarize myself with OpenGL and GLSL shaders.
+The player controls a drone as it flies through a foggy graveyard, The goal of the project was to familiarize myself with OpenGL and GLSL shaders.

 ## :video_game: Features